Sustainability and Products

 Glazing with integrated antenna

 As mobile communications, data processing and display systems rapidly evolve, the driving experience is increasingly being connected to both the local and global environment, with glazing becoming a natural medium and platform for this evolution.
-As the design of electronic communication systems advances, different parts of the electromagnetic spectrum continue to be developed and utilised.
+As the design of electronic communication systems advances, different parts of the electromagnetic spectrum continue to be developed and utilized.
 Besides its natural visible transmission, glass is also transparent to the frequencies for radio wave type communication.
-This electronic compatibility of glazing was first utilised by NSG antenna engineers as far back as 1970, when AM/FM was designed into windscreens in Japan.
-The desire to build more systems seamlessly into the vehicle as technology advanced has led to analogue TV, telephone, XM satellite radio, digital TV and DAB being designed in or on to glazings – which has allowed more aerodynamic designs, less assembled parts and lower component costs.
+This electronic compatibility of glazing was first utilized by NSG antenna engineers as far back as 1970, when AM/FM was designed into windscreens in Japan.
+The desire to build more systems seamlessly into the vehicle as technology advanced has led to analogue TV, telephone, XM satellite radio, digital TV and DAB being designed in or on to glazings - which has allowed more aerodynamic designs, less assembled parts and lower component costs.
 NSG has antenna design capability and facilities in Japan and Germany to service and compliment future customer requirements.

 Advanced Driver Assistance Systems